bedtools

 - Intersect file [a] and file(s) [b] regarding the sequences' [s]trand and save the result to a specific file:

-path/to/file_B1 path/to/file_B2 … -s >
+bedtools intersect -a path/to/file_A -b path/to/file_B1 path/to/file_B2 … -s > path/to/output_file

 - Intersect two files with a [l]eft [o]uter [j]oin, i.e. report each feature from

-and NULL if no overlap withfile2
+file1and NULL if no overlap withfile2:

-bedtools intersect -a
+bedtools intersect -a path/to/file1 -b path/to/file2 -loj > path/to/output_file

 - Using more efficient algorithm to intersect two pre-sorted files:

-bedtools intersect -a
+bedtools intersect -a path/to/file1 -b path/to/file2 -sorted > path/to/output_file

 - [g]roup a file based on the first three and the fifth [c]olumn and apply the sum [o]peration on the sixth column:

-path/to/file -c 1-3,5 -g 6 -o sum
+bedtools groupby -i path/to/file -c 1-3,5 -g 6 -o sum

 - Convert bam-formatted [i]nput file to a bed-formatted one:

-bedtools bamtobed -i
+bedtools bamtobed -i path/to/file.bam > path/to/file.bed

 - Find for all features in

-and write their [d]istance in an extra column (input files must be sorted):
+file1.bedthe closest one infile2.bedand write their [d]istance in an extra column (input files must be sorted):

-bedtools closest -a
+bedtools closest -a path/to/file1.bed -b path/to/file2.bed -d